jpmorganchase/salt-ds/.changeset/little-dolls-eat.md

 "@salt-ds/lab": minor
 ---

-- Focus trap behavior is no longer managed by Scrim.
+- Focus trap behaviour is no longer managed by Scrim.
 Props related to this behaviour such as `autoFocusRef`, `disableAutoFocus`, `disableFocusTrap`, `disableReturnFocus`, `fallbackFocusRef`, `returnFocusOptions` an `tabEnabledSelectors`, have been removed.
 - Removed `onBackDropClick` prop.
 You can pass `onClick` to achieve this behaviour.
 - Removed `closeWithEscape` and `onClose` props.
 You can handle this outside of the scrim.
 - Removed `enableContainerMode` and `containerRef` props and added `fixed` prop.
 The default behaviour is now for the scrim to fill its container, and you can use the `fixed` prop to fill the viewport.